rosoefox/rosoefox.github.io/content/en/authors/admin/_index.md

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 skills:
-  - name: 기술적 능력
+  - name: skills
     items:
-      - name: 파이썬 & 자바스크립트
+      - name: Python & JavaScript
         description: ''
         percent: 95
         icon: code-bracket
-      - name: 선형대수학
+      - name: linear algenra
         description: ''
         percent: 100
         icon: code-bracket
-      - name: 유전공학
+      - name: genetic engineering
         description: ''
         percent: 85
         icon: plant
-  - name: 취미
+  - name: hobbies
     color: '#eeac02'
     color_border: '#f0bf23'
     items:
-      - name: 달리기 (유산소 운동)
+      - name: Run
         description: ''
         percent: 80
         icon: person-simple-walk
-      - name: 롤 (골드)
+      - name: League of Legends (Gold)
         description: ''
         percent: 90
         icon: cpu-chip
-      - name: 롤토체스 (마스터)
+      - name: TeamFightTactics (Master)
         description: ''
         percent: 70
         icon: book-open

 languages:
-  - name: 한국어
+  - name: Korean
     percent: 100
-  - name: 영어
+  - name: English
     percent: 70

 ---

-김가현, AI 축산기술 연구자입니다.
+Kim Gahyun, a researcher in AI livestock technology.
-전북대학교 동물물생명공학과, 컴퓨터인공지능학부 복수전공 중인 주니어 개발자입니다.
+I am a junior developer majoring in the Department of Animal and Biotechnology and Computer Artificial Intelligence at Chonbuk National University.
-AI를 사용한 스마트 축산 시스템, 동물 육종 프로그램을 개발하고 있습니다.
+We are developing a smart livestock system and animal breeding program using AI.
-또한 League of Legends에 깊은 흥미를 갖고 있으며 최근 중요해진 밴픽과 매칭시스템에 대한 프로그램도 제작하고 있습니다.
+We are also deeply interested in League of Legends and are producing programs on Banpick and matching systems, which have recently become important.
-빠른 기술 습득과 성장 의지가 강점으로 미래가 기대되는 개발자입니다.
+It is a developer who is expected to be in the future with its strength in rapid skill acquisition and willingness to grow.